-In this section, we provide an overview of the points to be implemented for future improvements of the estimates.
+In this section, we provide an overview of the steps to be implemented to improve future estimates.

-In the first place, it would be desirable to delve deeper into product and sectoral definitions employed in the Indian SUT Tables, ideally through direct requests to the statistical offices.
+First, it would be desirable to delve deeper into product and sectoral definitions employed in the Indian SUT Tables, ideally through direct requests to the statistical offices.

-Secondly, it would be relevant to identify a time-variant weight to break down the OBS asset for the purchase component by exploring firm-level data sources such as the Annual Survey of Industries (ASI), MCA21 from the Ministry of Corporate Affairs, and/ or Prowess.
-Further, explore whether these alternative firm-level and administrative sources, especially the MCA21 and Prowess, can provide data on training and indicators to improve the timeliness of the estimates of the purchased component.
+Secondly, it would be relevant to identify a time-variant weight to break down the OBS asset for the purchase component by exploring firm-level data sources such as the Annual Survey of Industries (ASI), MCA21 from the Ministry of Corporate Affairs, and/ or Prowess.14 Further, explore whether these alternative firm-level sources can provide data on training, especially the MCA21 and Prowess.

-Thirdly, expand the estimates by computing intangible investment by industry.
+Thirdly, in the medium term, we will consider the possibility of expanding the estimates by computing intangible investment by industry.
 In principle, estimating the intangible assets for the industries available in the NAS is feasible.
-Further, CE can potentially be broken down into 2-digit industries from the Indian NAS, adopting the India KLEMS methodology for guidance.
-Nevertheless, we will follow the methodology used in Chattopadhyay et al. (2022), where the CE at 1-digit industry is distributed into 2-digits in proportion to the information on emoluments for several industries available in the ASI.
-This procedure is applied to break down manufacturing into 2-digits.
+Further, CE can potentially be broken down into 2digit industries from the Indian NAS, adopting the India KLEMS methodology for guidance.